I Want To Be Vegan But I Love Cheese – You’re Not Alone!

 Thankfully, these days, there are some really good dairy free cheese products on the market.
 One or two of them actually do a very good job of approximating the texture and taste but I believe, as vegans, we need to be realistic …

-There’s some very clever people out there who’ve managed to replace hundreds of meat and dairy laden products with plant based alternatives but the cheesy problem is a tough one to crack.
+We have some very clever boffins out there who’ve managed to replace hundreds of meat and dairy laden products with plant based alternatives but the cheesy problem is a tough one to crack.

-So, if you’re trying to go vegan and have hit the cheese brick wall, by all means use the replacements but just be aware you may be disappointed and it’s your mindset which will need to shift on this one.
+So, if you’re trying to go vegan and have hit the cheese brick wall, by all means use the replacements (which are improving all the time) but just be aware you may be disappointed and it’s your mindset which will need to shift on this one.

 Why Am I Craving Cheese As a Vegan?